Worried about your DUI charge? Contact a Texas DUI lawyer

 Let Total DUI Work for You

 Call us toll-free at 1 (877) 349-1311 or complete our free case evaluation form on the website if you want to begin fighting your Texas DUI case.
-We will keep all the information you give us about yourself and your case confidential.
-After you've done that, we will put you in touch with a Texas DUI lawyer, so you don't have to find one yourself.
-Total DUI is sponsored by lawyers who are familiar with DUI law.
+After you've done that, we will put you in touch with a Texas DUI lawyer.
+Total DUI is sponsored by DUI lawyers across the country.
 A Texas DUI lawyer will have the ability to focus on the important aspects of your case, especially if weaknesses exist in the DUI charges against you.

 Texas Penalties for DUI

 First-time DUI conviction =

 - Mandatory jail sentence of at least 72 hours up to six months;

 - driver's license suspension for 3 months to 1 year.

 Second DUI Conviction (BAC between .08% and .099%):

 - Possible jail sentence of up to 30 days;